astronomer/astro-docs/enterprise/v0.25/10_certified-image/01_image-architecture.md

 ## Environment Variables

 When an Airflow service is started, it checks a file for runtime environment variables.
+These are equivalent to values defined in Airflow's `airflow.cfg` file.

 If you run the Astronomer Certified Docker image without the Astronomer platform, environment variables are defined in your Dockerfile.
 They can be overwritten with a runtime command, such as `docker run`.

-If you're running the Astronomer Certified Docker image with the Astronomer platform, you can configure environment variables directly from the UI as described in [Environment Variables](docs/enterprise/v0.25/deploy/environment-variables).
+If you're running the Astronomer Certified Docker image with the Astronomer platform, there are a few ways you can configure environment variables.
+For more information, read [Environment Variables](docs/enterprise/v0.25/deploy/environment-variables).

 Astronomer Certified supports the same environment variables as Apache Airflow.
 For a list of all configurable environment variables, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).